balderdashy/sails-docs/Views.md

 #Templating Engine Configuration

-One of the benefits of Sail.JS is flexability.
-Sails.JS's views system allows for other templating engines than the default.
+One of the benefits of SailJS is flexability.
+SailsJS's views system allows for other templating engines than the default (EJS).
 The JADE Node Template Engine is available for use as well.
 Just install it via *npm* and just change the engine in **/config/views.js**.